mukund-yedunuthala/mukund-yedunuthala.de/content/_index.md

 max_posts = 6
 +++

-I am currently studying for a Master's degree in Computational Materials Science at TU Bergakademie Freiberg in Freiberg, Germany.
-I am from Hyderabad, Telangana, India, and have been living in Germany since 2019.
-I am proficient in both English and German, enabling me to communicate effectively in bilingual environments.
+I am currently studying for a Master's degree in **Computational Materials Science** at TU Bergakademie Freiberg, Germany.
+I am from Hyderabad, India, and have been living in Germany since 2019.
+I specialize in continuum (solid) mechanics, and scientific computing in Python.
+This is where I list some of my notable projects.